City Cast Nashville logo

 Nashville held its first Pride parade on June 25, 1988.
 According to Nashville Pride President Nicholas Gulick, “Pride celebrations have been going on in Nashville for well over 50 years.
 In fact, we know of some picnics that were held in Nashville as a direct result of the Stonewall riots.”

-While only 125 people attended that first Pride parade, which began at Fannie Mae Dees Park and ended at Centennial Park, more than 125,000 people attended last year.
+While only 125 people attended that first Pride parade, which began at Fannie Mae Dees Park and ended at Centennial Park, more than 125,000 people attended in 2024

 City Cast